The "Daily" Fake News Network

 - The kidnapping case is almost certainly fabricated.

-- The “Daily Post” network is a low-credibility, monetization-driven blog ecosystem targeting expats in Mexico.
+- The “Daily Post” network is a low-credibility, monetization-driven blog ecosystem.

 - Final assessment: This is a coordinated clickbait/influence network, not legitimate journalism.